naman-unthinkable/webhook-test/README.md

 <div>

-List employees layout:
+List employees:

 Starting application on Local host.
-	Start mongo server by using mongod command in command prompt.
+▪	Start the mongo server by using mongod command via the command prompt in the bin folder of the mongo installation (for example: //MongoDB/Server/3.4/bin)
-	Start app server by opening command prompt in root folder by using node server.js 	Open http://localhost:3000 to run the application.4
+▪	Start the app server by opening the command prompt in the root folder by using node server.js ▪	Open http://localhost:3000 to run the application.

+CRUD functions using cURL
+Once your application is up and running, you can also test its CRUD functionalities using the cURL command in a command line.
+For the following section, GIT Bash was used to run the commands, but any command line tool that can perform cURL commands will work.
+The following section features the cURL commands and output.
+1. Create - Add a new user:
+$ curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Felix", "department": "Cyber","location":"DC","salary":"100,000"}' http://localhost:3000/api/employees
+HTTP/1.1 200 OK
+X-Powered-By: Express
+Content-Type: application/json; charset=utf-8
+Content-Length: 76
+ETag: W/"4c-Y7gak9q+zXsEyMkR8OBtkiPLCj0"
+Date: Wed, 09 Aug 2017 20:02:06 GMT
+Connection: keep-alive

+{"__v":0,"name":"Felix","salary":"100,000","_id":"598b6a3e1c69d020a4e327c2"}

+2. Read - Get a list of all employees:
+$ curl -i -X GET http://localhost:3000/api/employees
+HTTP/1.1 200 OK
+X-Powered-By: Express
+Content-Type: application/json; charset=utf-8
+Content-Length: 990
+ETag: W/"3de-+Ucl/hGMHabMR4QfLEtkHwP+/mQ"
+Date: Wed, 09 Aug 2017 20:04:05 GMT
+Connection: keep-alive

+[{"_id":"5980cb18e679b01c685bdc86","name":"Jason","dept":"Information Systems","area":"DC","contact":"666-666-6666","status":"Employed","salary":"90,000","__v":0},{"_id":"5980f31ce679b01c685bdc87","name":"Will","dept":"English","area":"Laurel","contact":"444-444-4444","status":"Intern","__v":0,"salary":"60,000"},{"_id":"5980f578e679b01c685bdc88","__v":0,"name":"Jackie","dept":"Fundraising","area":"Baltimore","status":"Employed","contact":"222-222-2222","salary":"65,000"},{"_id":"5980f5ffe679b01c685bdc89","__v":0,"name":"Tyrone","dept":"Engineering","area":"Columbia","status":"Waiting","contact":"111-111-1111","salary":"45,000"},{"_id":"5980f672e679b01c685bdc8a","__v":0,"name":"Real","dept":"Driving","area":"Maryland","status":"Employed","contact":"000-000-0000","salary":"30,000"},{"_id":"5989f73e500be7248c45c001","name":null,"__v":0,"dept":null,"area":null,"status":null,"contact":null,"salary":null},{"_id":"598b6a3e1c69d020a4e327c2","name":"Felix","salary":"100,000","__v":0}]

+     Get single employee with _id value of XXXXXX (use a value that exists in your app):
+$ curl -i -X GET http://localhost:3000/api/employees/598b6a3e1c69d020a4e327c2
+HTTP/1.1 200 OK
+X-Powered-By: Express
+Content-Type: application/json; charset=utf-8
+Content-Length: 76
+ETag: W/"4c-aDAtdq3402mRIqdHvi21lQdG+Hg"
+Date: Wed, 09 Aug 2017 20:04:57 GMT
+Connection: keep-alive

+{"_id":"598b6a3e1c69d020a4e327c2","name":"Felix","salary":"100,000","__v":0}

+3. Update - Modify user with _id value of XXXXXXXXX (copy _ID from the database)
+$ curl -i -X PUT -H 'Content-Type: application/json' -d '{"name": "Jeremy", "department": "Security","location":"College Park","salary":"55,000"}' http://localhost:300
+0/api/employees/598b6a3e1c69d020a4e327c2
+HTTP/1.1 200 OK
+X-Powered-By: Express
+Content-Type: application/json; charset=utf-8
+Content-Length: 76
+ETag: W/"4c-aDAtdq3402mRIqdHvi21lQdG+Hg"
+Date: Wed, 09 Aug 2017 20:06:30 GMT
+Connection: keep-alive

+{"_id":"598b6a3e1c69d020a4e327c2","name":"Felix","salary":"100,000","__v":0}

+4. Delete – Delete user with _id value of XXXXXXXXXXX:
+$ curl -i -X DELETE http://localhost:3000/api/employees/5980f672e679b01c685bdc8a
+HTTP/1.1 200 OK
+X-Powered-By: Express
+Content-Type: application/json; charset=utf-8
+Content-Length: 121
+ETag: W/"79-8o8qI9PIoA6IpOD6G/l49uQCkGI"
+Date: Tue, 15 Aug 2017 14:24:12 GMT
+Connection: keep-alive

+{"_id":"5980f672e679b01c685bdc8a","__v":0,"name":null,"dept":null,"area":null,"status":null,"contact":null,"salary":null}
 Conclusion
-In this way, we complete our MEAN stack application with CRUD functionalities.
-It was done in two parts, first we created the server side scripting, in which it had schema for mongoDB handled by mongoose, APIs for exposing data and starting the server on one our local ports.
-In this, we hosted it on http://localhost:3000.
+In summary, this completes our MEAN stack application with CRUD functionalities.
+It was done in two parts.
+First we created the server side scripting, where we used the schema for mongoDB that was handled by mongoose, APIs for exposing data, and starting the server on one our local ports.
+For this, we hosted it on http://localhost:3000.
-In the second part, we created the client-side view through angular.js, which was done with routing and ng-view to inject different files into index.html.
+In the second part, we created the client-side view through angular.js, which was done with routing, and ng-view to inject different files into the index.html.
-Also we had controllers written with injected dependencies to make request and send data to server through $http methods.
+We wrote controllers with injected dependencies to make requests and send data to the server through $http methods.
+We used curl to issue CRUD commands via command line to manipulate the running application.
+This is another way to demonstrate that the application is working, along with manipulating the data via the GUI on localhost.
-These all frameworks of javascripts are single threaded and generally follow asynchronous method and is easy to scale your website.
-MEAN stack can be easily created and deployed on servers, as most of them support javascript.
+These frameworks of javascripts are single threaded and generally follow an asynchronous method, and are scalable for any website.
+MEAN stacks can be easily created and deployed on servers, as most of the servers support JavaScript.

 >>>>>>> origin/master